Today I’m answering your question, “Can Canadians invest in US tax liens?” and the topics I’m going to cover are:

 San Luis Obispo does not require a deposit, but requires bids to go up in increments of $100 US.
 A winning bidder has 72 hours to get the funds to the county.

 Both counties accept “electronic fund transfers” (EFT).
 The EFT means your bank sends the county’s bank the money for your bid.
 No paper changes hands.
 This is very secure and reliable.

-The USA has two basic kinds of tax defaulted property auctions, a tax lien auction and a tax deed auction.
+The USA has two basic kinds of tax-defaulted property auctions, a tax lien auction, and a tax deed auction, and some states hold hybrids of the two.
 If you just want to make a return on your investment, make money, then look for tax lien auctions.
 If you want to own property to rent it, use it yourself, or sell it for a big profit, then look for tax deed auctions.

 More than 95 percent of property tax liens are redeemed by the owner.

 In a tax deed auction, you are trying to buy the property.
 The county sells the property to you for the cost of the past due taxes and the premiums added by the county.
 You get the property after you pay for your winning bid and all the paperwork is completed.